 Thanksgiving Then and Now

-Millions of Americans have been celebrating Thanksgiving since that first Thanksgiving in 1621 when the Pilgrims and the Puritans started it in Virginia.
+Millions of Americans have been celebrating Thanksgiving since that first Thanksgiving in 1621 when the Pilgrims and the Puritans started it in Virginia (the state where this writer lives).
 The feast back then was nothing like the modern-day feast.
 However, the purpose is the same.
-The Pilgrims and the Puritans sat aside a holy day to thank God for their good harvest that helped them get through the previous winter.
+The Pilgrims and the Puritans set aside a holy day to thank God for their good harvest that helped them get through the previous winter.